JanKalwoda/oh_my_posh/README.md

 ## Using prepared themes and configuration.

-In 'PowerShthe ell_config' folder, there is already a prepared PowerShell configuration file that I prefer (and recommend) to use:
+In the 'PowerShell_config' folder, there is already a prepared PowerShell configuration file that I prefer (and recommend) to use:

 ```
 Microsoft.PowerShell_profile_jyk_v2.ps1